GhalibAlrawi/ghalibalrawi.github.io/_posts/2022-01-26-first-python-script.md

 title: My First Python Script
 ---

 My first Python script calculated the circumference of a circle using Pi.
-It takes the diameter of the circle through user input via console, multiplies it by Pi to get circumference, and printed it out.
+It takes the diameter of the circle through user input via console, multiplies it by Pi to get circumference, and prints it out.
 ```python
 from math import pi